FAFSA: What it is & Why it Matters

 What is the FAFSA?
 Why does it matter?

-The FAFSA is a free government form that prospective and current college students fill out to be considered for financial aid.
-You must complete the FAFSA once a year– the year before starting college and each year you’re in college– to be eligible for any kind of aid.
+The Free Application for Federal Student Aid (FAFSA) is a government form that prospective and current college students fill out to be considered for financial aid.
+You must complete the FAFSA once a year–the year before starting college and each year you’re in college–to be eligible for any kind of aid.

-When you submit your FAFSA, your family’s income, tax information, family size, and financial assets will be taken into consideration.
-The federal and state government, in addition to your college, then award you a certain amount of financial aid based on that information to help cover the costs of your education.
+When you submit your FAFSA, your family’s income, tax information, family size, and financial assets (such as real estate or stocks) will be taken into consideration.
+The federal and state governments, in addition to your college, then offer you a certain amount of financial aid based on that information to help cover the costs of your education.
 The amount of financial aid you can or will receive each year is subject to change based on changes in your family’s income or circumstances.
 Regardless of what financial changes occur for you or your family in any given year, you must complete the FAFSA in order to receive financial aid for college.

-What forms of financial aid can I receive by filling out the FAFSA?
+What forms of financial aid can I potentially receive by filling out the FAFSA?

-• Grants: Eligibility for the Pell Grant is determined by completing the FAFSA.
-Completing the FAFSA is also a requirement for many state or institutional grants.
+- Grants: Eligibility for the Pell Grant is determined by completing the FAFSA.
+Completing the FAFSA is also a requirement for many state or institutional grants, like a grant from your college.
 Be sure to pay attention to state or college deadlines to remain eligible.

 What do l need to complete the FAFSA?
 How do I get started?